Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 Issue

-A known issue affecting minor updates of Red Had Ceph Storage 3 can cause OSD corruption when OSDs are deployed in containers using ceph-ansible OR OSDs are deployed by using Red Hat OpenStack 13 director:
+There is a known issue which can affect minor updates of Red Had Ceph Storage 3 which can cause OSD corruption when OSDs are deployed in containers using ceph-ansible or when OSDs are deployed using Red Hat OpenStack 13 director.

 - A missing dependency in the Ceph OSD